infinum/ngx-form-object/docusaurus/docs/api-reference/decorators.md

 ## Model decorators

 `ngx-form-object` exposes three model decorators: `Attribute()`, `BelongsTo()`, and `HasMany()`.
-You can use one of these decorators to specify what kind of form controls should `FormObjectbuilder` create for different model properties.
+These decorators are used for specifying what kind of form controls should be created for different model properties.

 ### @Attribute()